 - Multiparty conversation in Gija, an endangered language of the East Kimberley, WA

-A MQNS funded project to build a video corpus of Gija conversation.
+Originally funded by an MQNS funded project to build a video corpus of Gija conversation.
 The project continues as the CIARA project.

 - Acquiring Kinship Terminology in an Australian Aboriginal Community.

-This project investigates how Murrinhpatha speaking children acquire the lexicon and grammar of kinship.
-(ARC DECRA project DE130100399)
+This project investigates how Murrinhpatha speaking children acquire the lexicon and grammar of kinship. (originally funded by an ARC DECRA project DE130100399)

 - Language Acquisition of Murrinhpatha.

-This project studies the acquisition of the polysynthetic language Murrinhpatha (Wadeye, NT) by children from 2-6 years.
-(ARC Discovery project DP110100961, with Jill Wigglesworth, Barbara Kelly, Rachel Nordlinger).
+This project studies the acquisition of the polysynthetic language Murrinhpatha (Wadeye, NT) by children from 2-6 years. (originally funded by an ARC Discovery project DP110100961, with Jill Wigglesworth, Barbara Kelly, Rachel Nordlinger).